 - Cost - Larger e-readers are a niche product in an e-reader market dominated by the six inch form factor and so pricing tends to be inflated.
 For example, the eight inch ONYX BOOX I86ML is priced near £220 and the 6.8 inch ONYX BOOX T76 Plus is priced at £160.
 Kobo, in comparison, price the Aura One at £190 and the previous generation Kobo H20 (6.8 inch E-Ink Carta display) at £130.

 - KOReader - It is possible to install third-party e-reading applications on Kobo e-readers; this is a good thing, as Kobo's PDF support is poor.
-KOReader remedies the problem of poor PDF support and optimises PDF reading on a relatively small 7 - 8 screen.
+KOReader remedies the problem of poor PDF support and optimises PDF reading on a relatively small 7 - 8 inch screen.

 Wednesday, 9 August 2017